 Poor (central point of failure) | Excellent | Poor |

 Want to get hands-on with ring configs?
 CloudMyLab offers hosted lab environments with tools like EVE-NG, GNS3, and Cisco Modeling Labs (CML).
-You can build complex topologies, including rings using protocols like REP or ERPS, test failover times, implement QoS, or apply security policies – all without racking physical gear.
+You can build complex topologies, including rings using protocols like REP or ERPS, test failover times, implement QoS, or apply security policies.

 Yes, ring topology remains prevalent in several critical environments.
 In industrial automation, protocols like REP and MRP are deployed in manufacturing plants for their deterministic performance and redundancy.
 Metro Ethernet networks use ITU-T G.8032 ERPS rings for carrier-grade resilience.
 Telecom providers still maintain SONET/SDH rings for backhaul transportation, with newer implementations running at OC-192 (10 Gbps) speeds.
 The evolution to packet-based rings like RPR (IEEE 802.17) has modernized the technology while retaining core ring principles.